zuozhenggh/learning-library/security-library/database/advanced/avdf/avdf.md

 ## Acknowledgements
 - **Author** - Hakim Loumi, Database Security PM
 - **Contributors** - Angeline Dhanarani, Gian Sartor, Rene Fontcha
-* **Last Updated By/Date** - Rene Fontcha, Master Principal Solutions Architect, NA Technology, October 2020
+* **Last Updated By/Date** - Rene Fontcha, Master Principal Solutions Architect, NA Technology, November 2020

 ## Need Help?
 Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/livelabsdiscussions).
 Please click the **Log In** button and login using your Oracle Account.
 Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
 Please include your workshop name and lab name.
 You can also include screenshots and attach files.
 Engage directly with the author of the workshop.